-How the U.S. Protects the Environment, from Nixon to Trump
+How the U.S. Protects the Environment, From Nixon to Trump

 What are the most important laws governing the EPA?

-There are two crucial ones, passed by Congress and signed by Richard Nixon within a two-year span:
+There are two crucial ones, passed by Congress within a two-year span of Richard Nixon’s presidency:

 The Clean Air Act of 1970 tells the EPA to set standards for what kinds of toxic air pollutants can be released into the “ambient air,” either from factories or cars and trucks.